How To Use Reference Tracks When Mastering

 Using Reference Tracks

-Before making any mix decisions when using reference tracks, it’s crucial that you match the perceived loudness of your reference track to your mix.
 Your mix will be much quieter than the mastered reference tracks.
 The way we humans perceive sound gives us the illusion that louder music sounds richer in the low-end with more clarity in the high end.
-This makes it virtually impossible to fairly compare the tonal balance of two songs at different volumes.
-Skipping this step can lead to disastrous EQ curves that butcher the sound of the music.

 REFERENCE By Mastering The Mix

 When choosing a reference track, try to choose a track in the same genre that you’re working in.
 Also, try to find a track with similar instrumentation and sounds to your production.
-There will be differences of course, but choosing a reference track that is a great representation of your sonic goal will help you make the best decisions for your track.
+There will be differences, of course, but choosing a reference track that is a great representation of your sonic goal will help you make the best decisions for your track.

 Click here to see our extensive list of reference track suggestions for various genres.